vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Then, having done the *añjali* with fl owers, he must practice *japa* with a composed and steady mind. //169a//

-*puṣpajlaliṁ tata ḥ kṛ tvā japaṁ kuryāt samāhita ḥ * /
+*puṣpajlaliṁ tata ḥ kṛtvā japaṁ kuryāt samāhita ḥ * /

 O Great Goddess\! \[The *japa* consists of \] the conjunction of the *cakras* placed one above the other \[realized\] by the *nāda* in the three *kū ṭ as* and the threefold *kuṇḍ alinī* . //169b–170a//